-Now, after seven years "on the air," Whisperings: Solo Piano Radio is home to over a 200 talented piano artists and broadcasts to nearly a million piano music fans from all over the world every month.
+Now, after more than a decade "on the air," Whisperings: Solo Piano Radio is home to over 280 talented piano artists and broadcasts to nearly a million piano music fans from all over the world every month.

 "I always believed the market for solo piano music had never been fully realized," Nevue says.
 "The thing about piano music is, almost everyone appreciates it, regardless of age or culture.
 Everyone loves a good melody, and no instrument inspires quite as much emotion as the piano does when played with skill and grace."

 Even so, no matter how skillfully an artist plays the piano, it's difficult to establish a full-time professional career in the music industry.

 "The attitude of the music industry toward solo piano music is that there's no worthwhile market for it," Nevue says.
 "In an industry where anything less than a million units sold is considered an utter failure, piano artists can't compete.
 Ask any pianist trying to make a living from his or her artistry and they will tell you - it's nearly impossible to 'break out' beyond doing the local gig."

 And Nevue makes a good point.
 Aside from George Winston, Jim Brickman, David Lanz and Yanni, how many contemporary pianists can the average person name?
 And yet, there are arguably more piano players in the world than just about any other instrument.

 That's where David's vision for the Whisperings project comes in.

 "I see Whisperings as a vehicle by which we can reinsert piano music back into pop culture.
 People are listening at their jobs, in their homes, and now on the road with portable devices like the iPhone.
 Whisperings: Solo Piano Radio is becoming the soundtrack for tens of thousands of lives.
 And these folks are buying music - not only CDs and downloads, but sheet music - and are playing it too.
 The feedback we are getting from listeners is amazing and inspiring."